-Looking for some cut out cookie recipes that are different from those found in modern cookbooks?
-Get out your favorite cookie cutters and get ready to make some fashioned cookies in a variety of fun shapes.
+Looking for old fashioned cut out cookie recipes different from those found in modern cookbooks?
+Get out your favorite cookie cutters and get ready to make some deliciously homemade cookies in a variety of fun shapes.

 Mom's Recipe Scrapbooks (c.
 1920s)

 One cup butter, 1 cup white sugar, 3 teaspoons of baking powder, 2 eggs, 3 cups flour.
 Cream butter and sugar, add eggs, flour, and baking powder.
 Roll very thin and bake till light brown.

 One cup of butter, one and a half cups of sugar, one-half cup of sour milk, one level teaspoonful of soda, a teaspoonful of grated nutmeg.
 Flour enough to roll; make quite soft.